The Beth Lists

 Family Stuff

-Usually there's a long wait for a table at lunch or dinner, but there's lots to look at while you kill time.
+There's often a long wait for a table at Gaido's, but there's lots to look at while you kill time.
 I happen to love other people's stuff.
-I remember getting bogged down house hunting because I'd get too busy staring at the framed portraits and all the doodads that hinted at the seller's personality.
+Gaido's makes you feel kind of like you're in someone's home, snooping at all their portraits and memorabilia.

 Picture